Kyziur/WhatToCook/Readme.md

 ~~~bash
 git clone https://github.com/Kyziur/WhatToCook.git
 ~~~
-.NET is also required to run this project.
+.NET is also required to run this project
 Next step is to download nodejs from: https://nodejs.org/en/download/